expertflow/object-model/README.md

 Version 1.8.8

--- Getter Setters added in ConversationMontior
+-- Getter Setters added in ConversationMonitor

 -- Setter added for id in ConversationParticipant